 Through the Semi-Structured Interviews, conducted in small, separate groups of either men or women, Moore collected formative qualitative data such as more information about the communities’ way of life, society, types of available nutrition, etc.

-By gaining insight to social dynamics and forming bonds with community members during this trip, Moore and the other team members are closer to finding the right vaccination uptake pathway.
+By gaining insight into social dynamics and forming bonds with community members during this trip, Moore and the other team members are closer to finding the right vaccination uptake pathway.
 The team hopes to develop a vaccination model that will be able to break viral transmission after two years of vaccination, and can be adapted for other vaccinations.